-At our next Climate-KIC masterclass, “Fearless entrepreneurship” in Trinity College Dublin, Barry O’Reilly will be speaking about “Unlearning”.
-It dovetails lovely with the theme, which is less planning and more doing.
+We did a masterclass in Trinity College Dublin with Barry O’Reilly author of “Unlearning”.
+The theme was less planning and more doing.
+In our view, it always begins and ends with numbers and a 100-day plan.
 In our view, it always begins and ends with numbers and a 100-day plan.

 But without the right mindset, that is not going to work.
 What got you here, won’t get you there.
 Highly effective leaders are constantly searching for inspiration and for new ideas.
 But before any real breakthroughs can happen, we need to step away from the old models, mindsets, and behaviours that are limiting our potential and current performance.

 The way to think differently is to act differently.
 You must unlearn what you have learned.
 The main reason for the Romans becoming masters of the world was that having fought successively against all peoples, they always gave up their own practices as soon as they found better ones.
 Exceptional leaders have discovered it’s not how smart they are, how much they know, how long they have been in an industry, or what they have learned.
 It’s the ability to recognise when to unlearn and when to let go of past success and their outdated thinking and behaviours, and innovate

 Most training and development efforts in businesses today routinely fail to hit the mark.
 Harvard Business Review article points out that American businesses spend a tremendous amount of money on employee training and education.
 In 2015, this number was estimated to be approximately $160 billion in the United States and $356 billion globally.

 This first step in the cycle of unlearning requires courage, self-awareness, and humility to accept that your own beliefs, mindsets, or behaviours are limiting your potential and current performance and that you must consciously move away from them.
 Unlearning is an act of vulnerability—of leaving behind the certainty of what you know and opening yourself up to uncertainty.